-It is well established that those with type 2 diabetes who engage in a physically active lifestyle maintain better control over the disease and its complications.
+Research has established that people with type 2 diabetes mellitus who engage in a physically active lifestyle maintain better control over the disease and its complications.
 They also keep a more optimistic outlook for the future, making it easier to maintain control.
-Keeping an ideal body weight and an active lifestyle may even prevent type 2 diabetes.
-Despite this, about 60% of those with type 2 diabetes are either sedentary or fail to engage in enough physical activity to achieve diabetes-related benefits.
-In December 2010 the American College of Sports Medicine and the American Diabetes Association provided new guidelines on exercise for people with type 2 diabetes, presenting the latest evidence underscoring what we already know — physical activity is a cornerstone in the prevention and management of type 2 diabetes and we need to motivate people to become more physically active.
+Keeping an ideal body weight and an active lifestyle may even prevent T2DM.
+Despite this, about 60% of those with T2DM are either sedentary or fail to engage in enough physical activity to achieve diabetes-related benefits.

-- Discuss the underlying problem with type 2 diabetes and explain how proper control of blood glucose, lipids and blood pressure in people with, or at risk of developing type 2 diabetes influences their prognosis.
+- Discuss the underlying problems inherent with T2DM, and explain how proper control of blood glucose, lipids, and blood pressure in people who have or are at risk for developing T2DM influences their prognoses

-- Discuss the role a sedentary lifestyle plays in the development of type 2 diabetes, and the role a physically active lifestyle plays in the prevention and control of the disease.
+- Discuss the impact of a sedentary lifestyle on the development of T2DM and the role a physically active lifestyle plays in the prevention and control of the disease

-- State the three components of a physically active lifestyle for people with type 2 diabetes to minimize complications.
+- State the three components of a physically active lifestyle that people with T2DM can adopt to manage their disease

 This course is intended for an interprofessional audience, including dietitians, health educators, nurses, pharmacists and physical therapists.